francoism90/dotfiles/README.md

 ### Btrfs

-If you are using Btrfs, you may want to enable <https://github.com/kdave/btrfsmaintenance>:
+If you are using Btrfs, you may want to use <https://github.com/kdave/btrfsmaintenance>:

 ```bash
 rpm-ostree install btrfsmaintenance
 nano /etc/sysconfig/btrfsmaintenance
 ```

-Enable the services:
+Enable the timers:

 ```bash
 sudo systemctl enable btrfs-balance.timer btrfs-defrag.timer btrfs-scrub.timer btrfs-trim.timer --now
 ```

 ## Software

+### Toolbox

 It is discourage to install (large) software on the ostree.
 Try to use Flatpaks and toolboxes (`toolbox create` and `toolbox enter`) as much as possible.